airbytehq/airbyte/docs/connector-development/tutorials/custom-python-connector/6-incremental-reads.md

 ]
 ```

-Run another read command, passing the --state flag
+Run another read command, passing the `--state` flag:
 ```bash
 poetry run source-survey-monkey-demo read --config secrets/config.json --catalog integration_tests/configured_catalog.json --state integration_tests/sample_state.json
 ```

 Only more recent records should be read.

-In the [next section](6-reading-from-a-subresource.md), we'll implement the survey responses stream, which depends on the surveys stream.
+In the [next section](7-reading-from-a-subresource.md), we'll implement the survey responses stream, which depends on the surveys stream.